 MP for North Norfolk

-Steff Aquarone is the Liberal Democrat MP for North Norfolk, elected in July 2024.
-He serves on the Transport Committee and on the Bus Services (No. 2) Bill committee, and previously sat on the Data (Use and Access) Bill committee, reflecting a focus on transport and information policy.
-He is noted for high party loyalty in votes.
+Steff Aquarone is the Liberal Democrat MP for North Norfolk, first elected in 2024.
+He sits on the Transport Committee and on the Bus Services (No. 2) Bill committee, and previously served on the Data (Use and Access) Bill committee in early 2025, with his parliamentary work concentrating on transport and data policy.

 Generated 21 February 2026